katie1205/Googles_PageRank/Full_Report.md

 **Solutions**
 Google addressed these issues by modifying the algorithm as follows:
 + removing :skull: ends: removes dead-ends recursively from a network before applying the page rank algorithm
-+ teleporting :rocket: gives the random :surfer: to have a small probability, 1 - &beta;, of teleporting to another page.
++ teleporting :rocket:: allows the random :surfer: to have a small probability, 1 - &beta;, of teleporting to another page.
 In this case, the iterative equation becomes:
 M<b>v</b> + (1 - &beta;)<b>e</b>/n

 ### Topic Sensitive Page Rank